svermaji/TimesTable/README.md

 * User can Start/Stop game any time; On Stopping game will not be counted
 * User can view details of a game by double-clicking on history row in a colorful way
 * Font changes will apply only on tables.
 Rows will be in alternate colors and row will highlight on mouseover
 * Sound will be played if ans is wrong.
+It is configurable from Settings menu.

 #### Application Images
 * Application Home screen<br>